Summary:

 Complications of Cataract Surgery with Glaucoma

-While cataract eye surgery is generally safe, combining it with glaucoma treatment can increase the complexity of the procedure.
-Potential risks include:
+While generally safe, combining cataract surgery with glaucoma treatment can increase procedural complexity.
+Possible risks include:

-- IOP Spikes: Temporary increases in eye pressure can occur after surgery.
+Temporary IOP Spikes: A short-term pressure rise may occur after surgery.

 How to Prepare for Surgery?